updated

 Living in this tranquil environment offers a down-to-earth and relaxing experience, allowing you to escape the hustle and bustle of city life.
 The physically demanding tasks have already been completed, and now we are focusing on the enjoyable and creative process of plastering.

-If you would like to learn more or have any questions, please feel free to give me a call at 9900178096.
-I am also happy to connect you with our previous volunteers, who can share their firsthand experiences.
+If you would like to learn more or have any questions, please feel free to write.

 I look forward to welcoming you to this wonderful opportunity to connect with nature, contribute to our project, and create lasting memories.